Payment & Shipping Terms:

 pharmaceutical raw material,

-raw pharmaceutical materials
+raw materials for pharmaceutical products

 Paclitaxel Pharmaceutical Raw Powder Chemotherapy Drug Anti Cancer Drugs